sohooo/droneops-sim/docs/configuration.md

 adjusts how aggressively the swarm adds followers when a threat is detected.

 `enemy_count` controls how many hostile entities are simulated in each zone and `detection_radius_m` sets the detection range in meters for each drone. `sensor_noise`, `terrain_occlusion`, and `weather_impact` modify detection confidence to account for sensor errors and environmental effects.
+`communication_loss` introduces the probability that control messages drop or signals fail, and `bandwidth_limit` caps how many commands can be issued per tick, modeling constrained links between drones.

 ### Enemy Detection